-- Confidence in meeting multiple deadlines and completing tasks concurrently.
+- Ability to meet multiple deadlines and complete tasks concurrently.

-- An innovator with a hands-on approach, strong work ethic and a team player.
+- Hands-on, with a strong work ethic and a great team player.

 - The ability to remain calm under pressure.

-Interviews will be carried out on Tuesday 6 March.
+Interviews will be carried out on either Tuesday 8 or Wednesday 9 May.

 The Society of Authors is an equal opportunities employer.